Regeneration in Lambeth is about improving the borough’s places, socially, economically and physically

 - The production of a Co-operative Local Investment Plan (CLIP).

-We are working with Regeneris Consulting Ltd alongside a suit of specialist consultants, including Aspinall Verdi, Urban Flow and BDP Ltd, all offering technical knowledge and skills to guide the various project strands.
-Consultation runs through the centre of this project and your responses will provide valuable information for us to use in the documents.
-Common Place are specialists in consultation methods and we are very excited to be working with them on this project.
+The work was undertaken by Lambeth Council together with Regeneris Consulting Ltd alongside a suite of specialist consultants, all offering technical knowledge and skills to guide the various project strands.
+Local engagement was at the centre of this programme and local people’s responses provided valuable information for us to use in the evidence base, final report and to inform the council’s future work programmes.

 Norwood Co-operative Investment Plan (CLIP)